argdata/metrictensor/README.md

 ```
 python setup.py install
 ```
-2. Start Jupyter notebook or Restart Jupyter notebook depending on your circumstance.
+2. Start Jupyter notebook or restart Jupyter notebook depending on your circumstance.

 3. Import the package ussing: